grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.border.width**

-The width size of the border of the Radio Button.
+The width size of the border of the RadioButton.
 Expects `string`.

 Defaults to